 After investigating several options for management, it was determined that LCC should serve as the Trail’s “home” organization.
 The Trail was officially opened in 1996 with the establishment of six sites on public land in the northern section of the lake.
 In 2000, longtime LCC members Carl Reidel and Jean Richardson stepped forward with our first private site.
 In 2004 the first site designated solely for paddlers was opened.
 Currently four private landowners share their shoreline with the Trail.

-Today, LCC works with public land managing agencies and private land owners to develop and maintain Trail sites, publishes an annual Trail guidebook for users available with an annual LCC membership of $45 or more, runs a stewardship program and advocates for clean water and public access.
+Today, LCC works with public land managing agencies and private land owners to develop and maintain Trail sites, publishes an annual online Trail guidebook for users available with a yearly LCC membership of $45 or more, runs a stewardship program and advocates for clean water and public access.

 The Lake Champlain Paddlers’ Trail system now includes 41 locations on public and private lands providing access to over 600 campsites.
 Our long-term goal is to have Trail locations roughly a day’s paddle apart.
 We have nearly reached the capacity to expand the Trail on state-owned public lands.
 New sites will need to be located on municipal and private lands.
 Please contact us at lcc@ if you have land to share or would like to help expand and maintain the Trail. lakechamplaincommittee.org

 The Trail’s future is inextricably linked to the careful stewardship of its users.
 To all the people and institutions who have helped to develop the Trail, and to all who use it wisely and with care, our sincere thanks.